 How to Make this Cornbread Dressing – Step by Step:

-- Add the corn, garlic, onion and celery; saute for 10 minutes until the onions are transluscent or slightly brown.
+STEP 3: Add the corn, garlic, onion and celery; saute for 10 minutes until the onions are translucent or slightly brown.

-- Add the chorizo to the skillet; brown for 2-3 minutes breaking it into small pieces while it cooks (TIP: a stiff spatula works well for this).
+STEP 4: Add the chorizo to the large skillet over medium high heat.
+Brown for 2-3 minutes breaking it into small pieces while it cooks (TIP: a stiff spatula works well for this).

-- Next, add the sage and thyme; saute for 1-2 minutes until fragrant.
+STEP 5: Next, add the fresh herbs (sage and thyme); saute for 1-2 minutes until fragrant.

-- Pour the chicken broth evenly over the dressing (no need to mix it again).
+STEP 8: Pour the chicken stock (chicken broth) evenly over the dressing (no need to mix it again).

 Need MORE delicious Thanksgiving recipes?
 This Easy Thanksgiving Recipes collection is a great place to start!